 Choose the 'I do' dialogue option (unless, of course, you change your mind) and the marriage will be complete.
 Congratulations!
 Talk to them and decide where you shall live - whether in one of your houses, or theres - from where you can start receiving benefits.

 Want more help with Skyrim?
-Find out how to join every guild and faction, how to earn Gold fast, level every Skyrim skill to 100, max Crafting skills, max Warrior skills, max Thief skills and max Mage skills, how to get married, where to buy a house, the best weapons ranked, the best armor ranked, how to start Dawnguard, Hearthfire and Dragonborn expansions, use console commands on PC, and read about what's new in the re-release with our Skyrim remastered guide, including how to install mods in PS4, Xbox One and PC's Special Edition.
+Find out how to join every guild and faction, how to earn Gold fast, learning about XP and levelling to 100, max Crafting skills, max Warrior skills, max Thief skills and max Mage skills, how to get married, where to buy a house, how to start Dawnguard, Hearthfire and Dragonborn DLC expansions.
+If you're on PC, we have a list of console commands and cheats, and you can learn about the remastered version and how to install mods with our Skyrim guide.
+Finally, with Switch owners, we have Skyrim amiibo support explained to help unlock special Zelda-themed items.

 Benefits and other things to know about getting married in Skyrim

 - Getting married adds the 'The Bond of Matrimony' to your inventory, which reduces the cost of Restoration spells by 10%.
 While it can be disenchanted to receive the 'Blessing of Mara' enchantment, it cannot be applied to any other item.

 - If you have a house in Skyrim, then your partner will give you 100 gold once per day (which accumulates over time) and a 'Home Cooked Meal' once per day, regenerating health, stamina and magicka.

 - Sleeping in the same area as your partner (they don't have to be in bed, or even your own home if they are a Follower) gives you the 'Lover's Comfort' resting bonus, giving you a experience increase of 15% by eight hours - perfect if you want to level up fast in Skyrim.